heximcz/joserfc-wrapper/README.md

-### `joserfc-wrapper` is a library for easy use of JWT and automatic management of signature keys.
+### The `joserfc-wrapper` library simplifies the use of JWT and automates the management of signature keys.

 #### Install
 `pip install joserfc-wrapper`

 #### Reason

-This wrapper's main purpose is to simplify the management of signature keys for generating JWT tokens and to use RFC for creating keys and tokens using the [joserfc](https://github.com/authlib/joserfc) library.
-For managing signature keys, it implements two options.
-The default option is to securely store generated keys in [HashiCorp Vault](https://github.com/hvac/hvac).
+The main purpose of this wrapper is to simplify the management of signature keys for generating JWT tokens using the [joserfc]((https://github.com/authlib/joserfc)) library and adhering to RFC standards.
+It offers two options for managing signature keys: securely storing generated keys in [HashiCorp Vault](https://github.com/hvac/hvac) (default) or storing them on the filesystem (optional).
+Additionally, it facilitates the use of JWT tokens in projects.
-An optional feature is then the storage of generated keys on the filesystem.
-Last but not least, it is the simple use of JWT tokens in our projects.

-#### Custom key storage solution?
-Of course.
+#### Need a custom solution for storing keys?
+We've got you covered.

-The default repository for signature keys is HashiCorp Vault, but there is also the option to store keys in files.
-If neither option is suitable, it is possible to write your own object for manipulating signature keys (e.g., for storing them in a database).
+HashiCorp Vault is the default repository for signature keys.
+Alternatively, keys can be stored in files.
+If neither option is suitable, a custom object can be written to manipulate signature keys, such as storing them in a database.
 However, this custom class must be a subclass of the parent abstract class [AbstractKeyStorage](https://github.com/heximcz/joserfc-wrapper/blob/main/joserfc_wrapper/AbstractKeyStorage.py) to implement the required methods.